Senior-Project26/LearnNova/README.md

 # LearnNova

 An AI-powered study companion that helps students learn faster with automated note summarization, quiz generation, study guides, and more.
-Text extraction is powered by Google Cloud Vision, and content generation is powered by Gemini 2.5 Pro.
+Text extraction is powered by Google Cloud Vision, and content generation is powered by Gemini 2.5.

 LearnNova was created as a student project for CSC 4899 at Florida Southern College.